 Primer Pocket Squaring Tool - PMA

-Our second generation primer pocket tool ships preset to our preferred depth, but is adjustable to enable the user to square the bottom corners of the primer pocket of brass.
-This operation gives the primer a square corner to seat against encouraging consistant ignition.
-It is not intended to "cut" brass flat all the way to the bottom of the primer pocket as this would be too deep for consistant ignition and could lead to misfires.
+Our second-generation primer pocket tool ships preset to our preferred depth, but is adjustable to enable the user to square the bottom corners of the primer pocket of brass.
+This operation gives the primer a square corner to seat against encouraging consistent ignition.
+It is not intended to "cut" brass flat all the way to the bottom of the primer pocket as this would be too deep for consistent ignition and could lead to misfires.
 It is also used to clean the primer pocket after subsequent firings of the brass and to prevent the pocket from becoming too short or irregular.

 - Carbide cutting tool